 How does it work?

-Contact Writing Center Coordinator to arrange for a writing consultant to be added to your course and to discuss your preferred method of embedded writing assistance.
-For example, an instructor could create a discussion board forum the consultant will monitor for writing questions.
-Your students can post writing questions to the forum, and when the consultant responds, the other members of the class will also be able to see the discussion (unless you choose to modify the audience—we’re flexible!).
-The consultant will subscribe to the forum (meaning she or he will be notified when a question is posted), and will respond promptly within a pre-established time frame.
+Contact a TWC coordinator to arrange for a tutor to be added to your course and to discuss your preferred method of embedded assistance.
+For example, an instructor could create a discussion board forum a tutor will monitor for writing questions.
+Your students can post writing questions to the forum, and when the tutor responds, the other members of the class will also be able to see the discussion (unless you choose to modify the audience—we’re flexible!).
+The writing tutor will subscribe to the forum (meaning they will be notified when a question is posted), and will respond promptly within a pre-established time frame.
 See the mock-up below.

-While an embedded consultant is not a teaching assistant, we can make your job easier by offering on-the-spot help for students in need, so that you can focus on subject matter concerns.
+While an embedded tutor is not a teaching assistant, we can make your job easier by offering on-the-spot help for students in need, so that you can focus on subject matter concerns.

-We have several dozen handouts on topics such as the parts of an essay, grammar and punctuation, documentation of sources, writing an annotated bibliography, and writing essay exams and short-answer essay questions.
+We have handouts on writing topics.
 Rather than creating a handout from scratch, you can modify one of ours.
-The handouts are available on our home page or in the Writing Center, D-201.
+The handouts are available on our webpage or in the Tutoring and Writing Center, A-201.

 Student Visit Verification

-If you would like notice when your students visit the Writing Center, please contact us to discuss various options for verifying students’ attendance.
+If you would like a notice when your students visit the Tutoring and Writing Center, please contact us to discuss various options for verifying students’ attendance.
 You may wish to require a session or offer students extra credit for visiting; we can provide verification when they do.
-We have a lot of ideas for incentivizing and encouraging visits to the Writing Center that we will be happy to share with you.

-We have developed a statement that you can copy or modify for inclusion in your syllabus, essay assignments, or other course documents.
-Download the syllabus statement here.
+We have developed a statement that you can copy or modify for inclusion in your syllabus, essay assignments, or other course documents: Syllabus Statement